animal-tree/Another-Version/2-Opposing-views.md

 My grandma was about 24 when she and my grandpa (different Yura) had to immigrate to Samarkand.
 She was a German language teacher, before my uncle was born.
 She didn't know German, but she knew Yiddish, so she accepted the job, since Yiddish is close to German.
 Later, she was a teacher of Russian language and Russian literature, separate fields, and later, an academic principal of a school where she continued teaching.

-She had long grey hair, down to her waist or hips.
+At old age, she had long grey hair, down to her waist or hips.
 She curled it up behind her head, in a very elegant bun with hair pins.

 <!--My grandma had long grey hair, down to almost her waist or hips.
 She curled it up behind her head with hair pins, like in a bun but prettier.-->